MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/customize-process-backlogs-boards.md

 ## Add or edit portfolio backlogs

-Each process defines two default portfolio backlogs, Epics and Features; each is associated with their corresponding work item types, epics and features.
+The Agile, Scrum, and CMMI system processes defines two default portfolio backlogs, Epics and Features.
+Each is associated with their corresponding work item types, Epic and Feature.
+The Basic process only defines the Epics backlog and Epic work item type.
+For more information about each process, see [Choose a process](../../../boards/work-items/guidance/choose-process.md).

 You can add a custom work item type when adding or editing a portfolio backlog, or you can choose a work item type you've previously added.
 Only those work item types that don't belong to another backlog level appear for selection.